apreifsteck/summoner_tracker/README.md

   - How do we balance rate limit concerns with speed?
     - There's a concurrency knob that you can turn in `config/config.exs` if you have a key with bigger rate limits.
-This, jitter on the job scheduler, and the auto-retries built into Req were enough to keep the pipeline from failing.
+This, jitter on the job scheduler, and the auto-retries built into Req were enough to keep things running smoothly.
 At larger scales I would probably like to revisit the current architecture to build in a job pipeline with back pressure.